acalarch/challenges/README.md

 ## Challenges
 This repository contains a series of challenges from SOC Prime's Monthly Talks https://my.socprime.com/webinar/

+## Help i'm stuck
+Challenges that require hints contain hints.
+Chef recipies are referring to https://gchq.github.io/CyberChef/ Hints will be added overtime if challenges go unsolved.

 ## I've solved one!
 Solutions direct message @acalarch on twitter